 A concession or accommodation assessment is used to determine if a learner or student requires certain support or accommodations to help him/her achieve his/her potential and are usually done during a child’s high school education.
 Concession applications for Grade 12 examinations must submitted during the child’s Grade 11 year.
+Furthermore, once learners go on to tertiary level education, continued concession support is available to them.

 - Additional Time – An additional five, ten or fifteen minutes per hour of examination is granted to learners.